dsfjldhgf/DataCleaningUsingSQL/README.md

 In this Project, I will be working in SQL to clean a housing dataset.

-The dataset will be provided as 'Nashville Housing Data for Data Cleaning.csv'.
+The original dataset can be found in 'Nashville Housing Data for Data Cleaning.csv'.